bioTIMEHub/BioTIMEr/cran-comments.md

 0 errors | 0 warnings | 0 note

-Since last release, No code change, only some tests were updated not to run on CRAN and CI to allow for an update of package vegan.
+Since last release, No code change, only some tests were updated to adapt for the update of package vegan 2.7-2.

 Thank you for taking the time to review our package,